 Q: Can I send you my work via email?
 Can I send submissions in the mail?

 A: We DO NOT accept submissions via email — use Submittable to submit your work.
-If electronic submission is not possible for any reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702
+It is free!
+If electronic submission is not possible for some reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702.
+Please know that we are a virtual team working all over the world, and that mailing a submission is the least efficient and slowest means of having your work considered.

 Q: What is Submittable?